 - overall accompanying symptoms like temperature, tension, thirst, energy levels (generals)

-This itself can take some time, but is crucial to enable the homeopath to find the remedy.
+This can take time, but is crucial to find the remedy.
 There are over 450 remedies that relate to a sore, inflamed throat.
 To find the best remedy for the patient, the homeopath needs to match the symptoms of the patient to the symptoms of the remedy.
-To keep it simple to understand, each of those 450 plus remedies relating to sore throat have different modalities, causations, sensations, generals, and mental/emotional symptoms.
-The ones that match the patient's overall condition most closely will be most similar and so will resonate more fully.
+Each of those 450 plus remedies relating to sore throat have different modalities, causations, sensations, generals, and mental/emotional symptoms.

-It is usually the case that in a chronic condition, the appropriate remedy to use is the one that most closely matches the patients overall chronic, or constitutional state.
-The homeopath may ask, "Is there anything else?" several times to uncover more information.
-This entails the homeopath finding out all, or at least the most prominent symptoms that the patient may feel are unrelated to their main complaint.
+With a chronic condition or ailment, the appropriate remedy to take is the one that most closely matches the patients overall chronic, or constitutional state.
+The homeopath may ask, "Is there anything else?" several times to uncover more information and symptoms that are related to the chronic condition.